Yellow Springs, Ohio

-Yellow Springs is a village in Greene County, Ohio, United States.
+Yellow Springs is a village in northern Greene County, Ohio, United States.
 The population was 3,697 at the 2020 census.
-It is part of the Dayton Metropolitan Statistical Area.
-It is home to Antioch College.
+It is part of the Dayton metropolitan area and is home to Antioch College.

 History

-The area of the village had long been visited and occupied by the Shawnee Native Americans well before European-American settlement.

 In 1825, the village was founded by William Mills and approximately 100 families, followers of Robert Owen, who wanted to emulate the utopian community at New Harmony, Indiana.
 The village was named after nearby natural springs with waters high in iron content.
 The communitarian efforts dissolved due to internal conflicts.

 The completion of the Little Miami Railroad in 1846 brought increased commerce, inhabitants, and tourism to this area of Greene County.
 Many regular visitors of the 19th century came for the springs, as these were believed to have medicinal benefits.
 The village of Yellow Springs was incorporated in 1856.

 Antioch College

 Antioch College was founded in 1850 by the Christian Connection, and began operating in 1853 with the distinguished scholar Horace Mann as its first president.

 In 1920, Arthur E. Morgan became president of Antioch College; he was known for his innovations and implemented a much-imitated work-study program for students.
 An engineer by training, Morgan left Antioch to become head of the Tennessee Valley Authority during President Franklin D. Roosevelt's administration.
 Upon his return to Yellow Springs, Morgan was a key leader of Quaker intentional community developments in Ohio and North Carolina.

-In 1926, the Antioch Publishing Company was founded by two then-current Antioch College students as "The Antioch Bookplate Company".
-It expanded and began selling children's books, gifts, and craft products before selling the publishing company in 2008 to rebrand as Creative Memories and focus on gift items.
+In 1926, the Antioch Company was founded by two then-current Antioch College students as "The Antioch Bookplate Company".
+The company expanded to selling children's books, gifts, and craft products, In 2008, the company sold off its Antioch Publishing business, and focused the remaining business on the company's Creative Memories brand of custom framing and scrapbooking items.
 The remaining Yellow Spring facility of Creative Memories closed in 2012.

 Antioch College expanded beginning in 1964, to include 38 "centers" around the country by the end of 1979.
 Its by-laws were changed to define Antioch as a "network", not a college, owned by Antioch University Corporation.
 In 1986, 32 of its units around the country were closed, leaving six campuses, which included both its original College campus in Yellow Springs and the college's School of Adult and Experiential Learning there.
 It operated separately as Antioch University McGregor.
 That adult and graduate education school was renamed as Antioch University Midwest in 1988.
 It closed in late 2020.

 In 2008, citing financial exigency, the university closed the college campus in Yellow Springs.
 College alumni, forming the Antioch College Continuation Corporation, bought back the college's name and campus.
 They reopened in 2011 as the independent Antioch College.

-Now, Antioch University and Antioch College are wholly separate institutions.
+Since 2009, Antioch University and Antioch College have been wholly separate institutions.